Echo: "Shinies", sir?

 - The commando droids are designed to be able to impersonate people.
 When Cody and Rex initially call up the Rishi Moon outpost to announce they're coming in, one of the commando droids puts on a clone helmet and tries to impersonate a clone trooper.
 The commando droid disguised as a clone trooper is not convincing at all, and signs off with "Roger, Roger", succeeding only in making Cody and Rex extremely suspicious.
 The fully-disguised commando droid who meets them after they land at the base is even less convincing, with extremely stilted body language and gestures, also giving itself away through "Roger, Roger".

 - Later on, Rex inverts it by impersonating a commando droid to get the droids to open the door.
 The commando droids on guard duty don't take notice of his customized armor.
+The commando droids inside invert the suspicion, because his lack of stilted dialog makes them question his vocabulator and demand he show his faceplate.

 - Improbable Aiming Skills: Rex kills the Rishi eel by shooting it in the eye on the first try with only a second or two to aim.